rubensolozabal/vnf_placement_optimization_rl/README.md

 python graphicate_test.py -f save/model_test.csv
 ```

-To learn the models from scratch run the script:
+To learn the models used in the paper from scratch run the script:
 ```
 script_learning
 ```
-The learning process is monitored in *learning_history.csv* file, available in *save/model/*.
-To visulize the learning provess run:
+The learning process is monitored in a *learning_history.csv* file, available in *save/model/*.
+To visulize the learning process run:
 ```
 python graphicate_learning.py -f save/model/learning_history.csv
 ```